 Visualize its shape changes.

+As he inhales, he flattens down.
+On exhalation it digs upwards.
 Without changing the rhythm, increase the amplitude to accentuate the diaphragmatic contraction on inhalation and allow a longer release on exhalation.

 At the end of the breath, feel the slight tension on the points where the diaphragm attaches: ribs, plexus, vertebrae.

+Keep going for a few minutes.
+Just relax.
+Observe the air coming in and out of your nostrils.
+Its texture, its smell, its temperature.
 Then bring your consciousness to the part of the abdominals that are below your belly button.
 And as you begin to breathe in, lightly tension that area.
 Perhaps contracting the perineum as you can.
+Then let the inspiration begin and the part of the abdomen located between the navel and the plexus will mechanically inflate slightly.

+Before the abdomen is too bulging, put your abdominals under tension to freeze the belly.
 Continue to breathe in through the diaphragm.
 You will feel that as it moves into the abdomen, it pushes the organs towards the abdominal wall.
 As the abdominal wall stops moving, the organs are squeezed and the pressure inside the abdomen increases.

 If you continue to breathe in with the diaphragm fully contracted, your intercostal muscles will mechanically take over to open your rib cage and allow your lungs to continue to fill.
 Then when this part is also filled with air, with your chest bulging, your shoulders will move slightly up and back to let in a few more millilitres of air.
 Your inspiration is then complete.